denten-books/plain-text/5-chapter.md

 texts, and literature.
 Under the hypothesis of extended cognition, thinking happens not in the brain alone, but at the interface between mental, social, and technological structures.
-And if we concede that cognition has an externalized, material form, we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact and one that further occupies a privileged position among otherwise inorganic and dead furnishings that support human activity.
-That is to say that some **things** become a cherished part of my mental world.
-I am more attached to those things, than to others.
+And if we concede that cognition has an externalized, material form (like bookshelves and tape recorders), we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact---one that further occupies a privileged position among otherwise inorganic and dead furnishings that support human activity.
+That is to say that some **things** can become a cherished part of my mental world.
+I am more attached to those things than to others.
 I rely on them to store parts of myself.
-They supply the furnishings of my inner life.
+They supply the outward furnishings of my inner life.

 These furnishing "come alive" only in the presence of the person who gives them meaning.
-The dynamic unfolds in quite distinct ways from other forms of social fetishism or totem-making, as described by Marx or Claude Lévi-Strauss for example, by which objects are endowed with a communal meaning.
+The dynamic unfolds in quite distinct ways from other forms of social fetishism or totem-making, as described by Marx or Claude Lévi-Strauss for example, by which objects are endowed with a communal meaning through gift or market exchange.
 "The phenomenon of collecting [books] loses its meaning as it loses its personal owner," Walter Benjamin wrote in his famous essay on book collecting [@benjamin_unpacking_1968, 67].
 In reflecting on what he calls the "mental climate" of book collecting, he writes:

 >Ownership is the most intimate relationship that one can have to objects.
 Not
 >that they come alive in him; it is he who lives with them.
 So I have erected